alejfxguti/Heart_Disease_Mortality_by_State/README.md

 ### Is there a relationship between health Insurance coverage and heart disease mortality rates?

+There is a general understanding, that access to health care indicated by insured and uninsured population has a correlation to heart disease mortality.
+Scatter plots were used to determine the correlation and its linearity, along side the geographical visualization.
+It somewhat appears that states having the most uninsured population tends to have higher mortality rates than states having the most insured population.
+However, there could be other factors that could account for this analysis which were not considered in this analysis.

 ### Do states with higher healthcare spending per capita have higher rates of health insurance coverage?